 - How does taking responsibility affect your relationship with others (friends, parents, teachers…)

-- Are you a responsible person and what makes you a responsible person?
+- Are you a responsible person?
+What makes you a responsible person?

-- I do what needs to be because…
+- I do what needs to be done because…

 - I demonstrate respect to others by…

 - What actions and behaviors make me respectful?